-- Board members are asked to declare on appointment and, in advance, any interest they may have in matters slated to come before the Board so that potential conflicts are managed appropriately and so that decisions regarding access to information, participation in discussion and voting may be made.
-A standing Register of Interests is maintained and Directors' are asked to re-confirm, or advise of any changes to their interests, at each scheduled Board meeting; - The RNGC obtains benchmarking data for executive and Board compensation as needed; - The ARC meets with the Company's external auditors to discuss the planning, conduct and results of the Company's annual audit and preparation of its unaudited half-yearly results.
+- Board members are asked to declare on appointment and, in advance at each board meeting, any interest they may have in matters slated to come before the Board so that potential conflicts are managed appropriately and so that decisions regarding access to information, participation in discussion and voting may be made.
+A standing Register of Interests is maintained, and Directors are asked to reconfirm, or advise of any changes to their interests, at each scheduled Board meeting; - The RNGC obtains benchmarking data for executive and Board compensation as needed; - The ARC meets with the Company's external auditors to discuss the planning, conduct and results of the Company's annual audit and preparation of its unaudited half-yearly results.
 This includes review of exception reports and recommendations.
 The ARC also meets separately with the external auditors, both periodically and as needed, to discuss the strengths and weaknesses of the Company's financial systems; - The RNGC assists the Board in conducting an annual self-assessment of the effectiveness of the Board, Board committees and Board members, and their functioning.
 Information is collated for review by the company secretary, and the results are reported to the Chair, then to the full Board with an action plan developed and monitored.
 Senior management input is also sought.
-In addition, the Board reviews its competencies and skills on an annual basis, which assists in succession planning; and - The Board reviews its governance arrangements through its annual review of the Company's Corporate Governance Statement, which has regard to the law, best practice in corporate governance and the
+An external Review is periodically conducted facilitated by a consultant, which involved interviews with Directors and key stakeholders.
+In addition, the Board reviews its competencies and skills on an annual basis, which assists in succession planning; and

-ASX Corporate Governance Council's Principles and Recommendations (4th Edition), and is disclosed to the ASX.
+■ The Board reviews its governance arrangements through its annual review of the Company's Corporate Governance Statement, which has regard to the law, best practice in corporate governance and the ASX Corporate Governance Council's Principles and Recommendations (4th Edition) and is disclosed to the ASX.